 Specifying a Key field

-Selecting one or more “Key” fields is an important step in setting up an ActivityInfo database with related forms.
-This article explains what role Key fields play in ActivityInfo, and how to select Key fields for your forms.
+Key Field is a setting you can select when designing a Form.
+This article explains the role of Key fields in ActivityInfo, and how to select Key fields for your Forms.

 Introduction

-Key fields play several roles in ActivityInfo:
+Key fields play several roles, including:

-• Key fields enforce record uniqueness during data entry
+• Enforcing record uniqueness during data entry

-• Key fields are used to match related records when importing
+• Matching related records when importing

 We strongly recommend selecting at least one key field for each form you design.